chrisknox97/mechacar_statistical_analysis/README.md

 ## Deliverable Four: Study Design- MechaCar Vs. Competition

 #### While the MechaCar prototype shows promise, we must be realistic in comparing its viability against the competition.
-As such, we decided to compare design a study to compare the MechaCar against its competition using metrics deemed desirable to consumers.
+As such, we decided to design a study to compare the MechaCar against its competition using metrics deemed desirable to consumers.

 ### What Do Customers Want in a Car?